Executive Coaching for Nonprofit Leaders

 47. Policies are used to deal with issues, not control individuals

-48. Leadership is clear on their authority to carry out police
+48. Leadership are clear on their authority to carry out policy

 7. Improving Your Small Nonprofit PROGRAMMING